MatHoyer/Hypertube/README.md

 ## Rules

-This repo has 3 workspaces, if a packages is needed in more than 1 worksapce you can add it on the root package json
+This repo has 3 workspaces, if a packages is needed in more than 1 workspace you can add it on the root package json

 ```bash
 pnpm add <package name> -w